-The Hilleberg Akto needs little introduction, a one-person tent from the world-renowned Swedish company with a design that has been tested over the last 20 years in some of the harshest environments.
+The Hilleberg Akto needs little introduction.
+A one person tent from the world-renowned Swedish company.
+A design that has been tested over the last 20 years in some of the harshest environments.

 The first obstacle is to understand that it’s a tent not without flaws.
 Even though it has had slight revisions over the years these are only minor changes, the fact that the design has not really altered over this time is one issue that gives rise to many factors when used out in real world conditions.